 1952...Mouse Trap, the murder mystery

 written by novelist and playwright Agatha Christie, opens in the west end

-the world when it was built) sinks to bottom of Lake Washington in a
+Washington State, the longest in the world when built, sinks to bottom of Lake Washington in a

-archeologist Howard Carter becomes the first to
+archeologist Howard Carter becomes the first to enter

 1931...The first cloverleaf road intersection is opened in the